-When I joined Volusion in 2012, service availability was a major issue.
-A combination of infrastructure limitations, daily DDOS attacks, service migration errors, storage resource saturation and regular power outages forced us to measure downtime in hours...or worse.
+When our current VP of IT, Shad Lutz, joined Volusion in 2012, service availability was a major issue.
+A combination of infrastructure limitations, daily DDOS attacks, service migration errors, storage resource saturation, and regular power outages forced us to measure downtime in hours...or worse.

-An infusion of new engineering talent and fresh server, network and storage equipment made a number of significant improvements possible.
-New internet circuits were added, DDOS defense services contracted and core infrastructure was upgraded or replaced.
+An infusion of new engineering talent and fresh server, network, and storage equipment made a number of significant improvements possible.
+New internet circuits were added, DDOS defense services were contracted, and core infrastructure was upgraded or replaced.
 Reusable equipment was redeployed into a more resilient, robust architecture, and much remains in use today.

 Along with stabilization efforts, Volusion invested heavily in information security.
-The upgraded infrastructure included numerous process and technology upgrades to contain DDOS attacks, filter out malicious traffic, provide rapid forensic analysis and anomalous behavior detection.
-Patching was streamlined, access controls tightened and network segmentation was reinforced.
-Security training, secure code reviews and security exercises became routine.
-Third party penetration testing, vulnerability analysis and bug hunts were employed to validate our work.
+The upgraded infrastructure included numerous process and technology upgrades to contain DDOS attacks, filter out malicious traffic, provide rapid forensic analysis, and detect anomalous behavior.
+Patching was streamlined, access controls were tightened, and network segmentation was reinforced.
+Security training, secure code reviews, and security exercises became routine.
+Third-party penetration testing, vulnerability analysis, and bug hunts were employed to validate our work.
 We phished our own employees and tested the effectiveness of our training, and then built on the lessons learned.

 In all, we’re pretty proud of these accomplishments.
 But we’re never really satisfied.
 That’s why we’re now taking the bold step of moving our hosting operations from a small data center in southern California to the Google Cloud Platform.

-Many people ask why we’re making this change after working so hard to improve availability, performance and security in our current hosting model.
-The answer is simple: We’re doing it for our customers.
-We want our customers to enjoy the benefits of having access to the largest global, private network in the world, massively scalable compute and storage resources and peerless geographic flexibility.
+Many people ask why we’re making this change after working so hard to improve availability, performance, and security in our current hosting model.
+The answer is simple: we’re doing it for our customers.
+We want our customers to enjoy the benefits of having access to the largest global, private network in the world, massively scalable computer and storage resources, and peerless geographic flexibility.

-We want to deliver new technologies and standards like HTTP2, full site TLS/SSL and globally-distributed DNS.
-And most importantly, we want to ensure we can rapidly respond to the changing needs of our customers, with rapid upscaling and more expedient delivery of features and bug fixes.
+We want to deliver new technologies and standards like HTTP2, full site TLS/SSL, and globally-distributed DNS.
+And most importantly, we want to ensure that we can rapidly respond to the changing needs of our customers with rapid upscaling and more expedient delivery of features and bug fixes.